Dealing with disagreements

 Child Protection Services

-Child protection service committees in each municipality help children who exist in unacceptable living conditions and provide support for families.
+Child protection service committees in each municipality help children who live in unacceptable living conditions and provide support for families.

 Preventing sexually violent behaviour